reldrid3/Credit_Risk_Analysis/README.md

 - When it came to recall, a similar result to accuracy came out, where the oversampling algorithms were better than pure undersampling, and ensemble methods were superior.
 Both ensemble methods had > 90% recall for low-risk loans, but EasyEnsemble had significantly better high-risk recall: 91% to 67%.

 ### Summary
 Of all the methods, the clear winner is the **EasyEnsembleClassifier** algorithm.
 It had all around superior results in each category.
 The only category it still had poor results for is high-risk precision - there is a significant chance of high-risk-predicted loan actually being a low-risk loan.
-However, it was far-and-away the best at recalling high-risk loans, with 91% of high-risk loans (79 of 87) accurately marked as high-risk.
+However, it was far-and-away the best at recalling high-risk loans, with 91% of high-risk loans (`79 / (79 + 8)`) accurately marked as high-risk.
 When it comes to a loan evaluation, it is much more important that high-risk loans be accurately marked as high-risk than avoiding false positives, so that superior recall makes **EasyEnsembleClassifier** the *only* reasonable choice.

+Ideally, having a larger sample of high-risk loans would allow for more training and testing entries and reduce the impact of resampling, which *might* improve other methods, but likely the EasyEnsembleClassifier would be even better with more training.